proppp/ballaro/README.md

-# ballaro
-Propp - Piano Etude No.1 - Ballarò
+# Propp - Piano Etude No.1 - Ballarò

 I made a stupid transcription of a piece of music that's stuck since my childhood, refer to this: https://youtu.be/8LVgqRYNWzk?feature=shared&t=27